Course Update – March 15, 2019

-There have been a number of changes for the 2018 season.
+There were a number of changes made for the 2018 season.

 The green on #5 has been completely renovated.
 New 007 Rutgers Bentgrass turf has been installed on a totally redesigned green that will include an S-shaped set of curves on the upper side.
 All new drainage under the green and an update to the sprinklers complete the work.

 Behind #5 green will be the biggest surprise for everyone.
 Over 100 trees were removed to improve airflow.
 These trees are being processed on a sawmill, so if you want a piece of a tree that you may have once hit with a ball, it’s for sale.

 Hole #6 will have a new tee at the top of the hill for those who had difficulty making it up the steep slope.
-This tee should be ready to play by mid season once the sod takes hold.
+This tee should be ready to play by the fall of 2019.

 Number One green looks great.
 Thanks to everyone that understood the need for improvement and the time it takes to allow the grass to grow in properly.
 The steep down slope is being leveled off and more playing surface was added.
 During the last week of April 2016, 4000 square feet of 007 Rutgers Bentgrass replaced the old number one green.
 That renovation was a much needed improvement, even though the playing surface was a bit bumpy.
 The surface is very smooth now, with a few hidden breaks now as well.